-Enter the name of the allocation rule, select the correct values as required.
-Typically, the Application Type and Database should have the values as shown below.
+Enter the name of the allocation rule, and select the correct values as required.
+Typically, the Application Type and Database should have the values shown below.

 The Allocation Template

 Now, let’s discuss the different sections of the allocation template.
-For illustration purposes, only the first allocation component will be discussed.
+For illustration purposes, only the first allocation component will be addressed.

 The rule designer allows you to navigate different allocation blocks and move around sections within the template.
 It also lets you add multiple components for a more complex allocation rule.
 This example shows two allocation components.

 Click on the member selector icon located on the right side.
 From the list, select Member.
-When the member selector opens, select the dimension value from the left side, click the arrow right symbol to move the dimension value to the right side.
-Finally, click OK to accept the value.
+When the member selector opens, select the dimension value from the left side, and click the arrow fitting symbol to move the dimension value to the right side.
+Finally, click OK to accept the deal.

-In this section, notice that the other dimensions that have the values populated in the POV are no longer showing up.
+In this section, notice that the other dimensions with the values populated in the POV are no longer showing up.
 Instead, enter the dimension values from which the GL Balances will be aggregated and allocated (In EBS, this is your “A” line).

 This is where you tell the system the dimension you want to allocate (or loop as in EBS).
-In this example, the allocation range is the cost centre dimension.
-In the background, the calculation manager uses the values populated here as part of “Target” and “Basis”.
+In this example, the allocation range is the cost center dimension.
+In the background, the calculation manager uses the values populated here as part of the “Target” and “Basis.”